Career Timeline of Sidney Crosby: Major Achievements and Milestones

 November 26, 2014: 800th Career Point

-On November 26, 2014, Sidney Crosby scored his 800th career point against the Toronto Maple Leafs, becoming the sixth-fastest player in NHL history to reach that milestone.
+On November 26, 2014, Sidney Crosby scored his 800th career point against the Toronto Maple Leafs, becoming the sixth-fastest player in NHL history to reach the milestone.

 2014: Crosby at the 2014 Winter Olympics

-In 2014, Sidney Crosby captained Team Canada to win his second consecutive Olympic gold medal at the Winter Olympics in Sochi.
+In 2014, Sidney Crosby captained Team Canada at the Winter Olympics, winning his second consecutive Olympic gold medal.

 April 1, 2015: 300th Career NHL Goal

-On April 1, 2015, Sidney Crosby scored his 300th career NHL goal against Steve Mason of the Philadelphia Flyers.
+On April 1, 2015, in a game against the Philadelphia Flyers, Sidney Crosby scored his 300th career NHL goal.

 July 2015: Jonathan Quick Praises Crosby's Backhand Shot

-In July 2015, Jonathan Quick of the Los Angeles Kings praised Sidney Crosby for having "the best backhand shot" in the NHL in his column for The Players' Tribune, noting his unique technique and forearm strength.
+In July 2015, Jonathan Quick of the Los Angeles Kings lauded Sidney Crosby in The Players' Tribune, citing Crosby as having "the best backhand shot" in the NHL, due to his flat blade and forearm strength enabling quick forehand-to-backhand transitions.

 December 12, 2015: Johnston fired as head coach

-On December 12, 2015, Mike Johnston was fired as head coach of the Penguins after posting a 15–10–3 record through 28 games, which led some media outlets to speculate that Sidney Crosby's prime scoring years were behind him.
+On December 12, 2015, Mike Johnston was fired as head coach of the Penguins after posting a 15-10-3 record through 28 games, leading some media outlets to speculate that Sidney Crosby's prime scoring years were behind him.

 2015: Crosby Signs Endorsement Contract with Adidas

-In 2015, Sidney Crosby signed a six-year endorsement contract with Adidas.
+In 2015, Sidney Crosby signed a six-year endorsement contract with Adidas, adding to his portfolio of endorsements.
+He also has endorsement deals with Bell, Tim Hortons, and Gatorade.

 2015: Crosby Starts Hockey School and Little Penguins Program

-In 2015, Sidney Crosby started a hockey school in Cole Harbour.
-His "Little Penguins Program" has provided free equipment and lessons to more than ten thousand local youngsters in Pittsburgh.
+In 2015, Sidney Crosby started a hockey school in Cole Harbour and initiated the "Little Penguins Program," which has provided free equipment and lessons to over ten thousand local youngsters in Pittsburgh, demonstrating his ongoing commitment to developing youth hockey.

 2016: World Cup of Hockey Gold